rockingdingo/deepnlp/deepnlp/parse/README.md

 See CONLL 2006/2009 data format for details
 The training corpus are from below source with headers as follows:
 ID FORM LEMMA POS PPOS _ HEAD DEPREL _ _

+* Split your corpus
+Split your training files into 3 set, train.conll, dev.conll and test.conll
+for training, development and test purpose.

 Example:
 ```python